coinchimera-prog/global-co2-emission-trends-and-anaylsis/README.md

 It is possible for a country to see GDP increase whilst still cutting CO2 emissions.
 The UK's GDP and CO2 rose together through the industrial era, then there is a decoupling around 1970.
 Since 1970, GDP doubled while the country's CO2 emissions decreased by more than half.
 Note that his emission is based of territory and not consumption.

 # Predicting Per-Capita Emissions using Linear Regression
 Simple ML techniques were used to determine what features are best in order to predict a country's per-capita emissions.
 Please note that traditional feature selection techniques were not used, but rather were chosen based off what assumptions.
-Multiple linear regression using GDP-per-capita, energy-per-capita, and energy per GDP, with a correlation coefficientent of 0.43 was found.
+Multiple linear regression using GDP-per-capita, energy-per-capita, and energy per GDP, with a R^2 of 0.43 was found.
 When standardizing the coeffiencts, it was shown that energy consumption per capita was the most significant feature.
 Note that this model explains only 43% of variation, so other features must be looked at for a fuller picture.